-Listening this year from Paris via BBC Radio 5 Live (an acquired taste), I got the impression that this year’s Masters golf tournament was one of the duller in that event’s long history.
-But it did push me to finally complete a poem begun after a more exciting Masters a few years ago.
+In 2022, listening to two young Englishmen on BBC Radio 5 Live (an acquired taste), Yes, it’s a taste that takes some acquiring.
+And these men gave me the impression that that year’s Masters was one of the duller in the event’s long history.
+But somehow this pushed me to finally complete a poem begun after a more exciting Masters a few years earlier.

 I must stress that the attempt has not been to write history but, rather, sports poetry.
 Montaigbakhtinian includes a few of my other efforts in this field, which Earnest Lawrence Thayer’s 1888 Casey at the Bat has long, and deservedly, dominated.